 Drink plenty of water.

-Massage causes toxins and metabolic debris to be released from the body’s soft tissue.
-Drinking plenty of water during the hours after your massage will help flush these wastes out of your body, which will maximize the loosening up of your muscles and joints and minimize any day-after soreness.
+Bodywork causes toxins and metabolic debris to be released from the body’s soft tissue.
+Drinking plenty of water during the hours after your session will help flush these wastes out of your body, which will maximize the loosening up of your muscles and joints and minimize any day-after soreness.

-Take some time to stretch any areas that you feel that you need to after your massage is over.
+Take some time to stretch any areas that you feel that you need to after your session is over.
 Decide what feels right for you or ask your therapist for recommendations.

-It is best if you let your body take at least 12 hours to recover from your massage.
+It is best if you let your body take at least 12 hours to recover from a bodywork session.
 Go home and take it easy, read a book and eat a healthy meal.
-This will let your body continue to unwind and feel the full affects from your massage.
+This will give your body-mind time to integrate the work.

 Do I need to take my clothes off?

 I will always leave this up to you and your comfort level.
-Thai Massage is always done fully clothed, in comfortable yoga like attire.
-If you are nervous about undressing for your first massage, you may want to choose Thai massage, until you are more comfortable.
-If you choose to receive another type of massage and are comfortable undressing, know that you will always be covered with a sheet using proper draping techniques.
+Polarity Work and Thai Bodywork is always done fully clothed, in comfortable yoga like attire.
+If you are nervous about undressing for your first session, you may want to choose Polarity or Thai until you are more comfortable.
+If you choose to receive Integrative Bodywork and are comfortable undressing, know that you will always be covered with a sheet using proper draping techniques.

 What is the best frequency of treatment?

 This will vary, but here are some guidelines.
-If you are seeking massage treatment for remediation from a recent injury, it is usually recommended that the first two or three treatments be spaced every three to four days or weekly depending on the severity of the pain of dysfunction.
-For a long- term dysfunction like arthritis, a monthly treatment is recommended until your condition is stabilized.
-Massage is also excellent preventive medicine.
-It is important to receive massage to keep limber and loose, and to prevent injury and relieve stress.
-It is similar to exercise, we can not expect to work out one time and be fit for life, nor can we go to the dentist one time and have perfectly clean teeth forever.
-A regular maintenance massage once or twice a month is a great way to keep our bodies healthy and happy.
+If you are seeking bodywork for remediation from a recent injury, it is usually recommended that the first two or three treatments be spaced every three to four days or weekly depending on the severity of the pain of dysfunction.
+For a long- term dysfunction like chronic headaches or arthritis, a monthly treatment is recommended until your condition is stabilized.
+Bodywork is also excellent preventive medicine.
+It is important to receive bodywork to keep limber and loose, and to prevent injury and relieve stress.
+It is similar to exercise, in the way that we can not expect to work out one time and be fit for life, nor can we go to the dentist one time and have perfectly clean teeth forever.
+Routine bodywork once or twice a month is a great way to keep your mind-body healthy and happy.

 Will therapy hurt?

 If at any time the treatment you are receiving is causing you too much discomfort, let me know by saying “that is too much.”
 Be open and let me know how your are feeling and your treatment will be much more enjoyable and productive.
-The old adage “no pain no gain” is not relevant to the massage therapy treatment you receive.
-Remember that it is your physical condition or dysfunction that is painful, not the treatment.
-You should feel better at the end of each treatment and the treatments will become more comfortable as your condition improves.
-After a session, you may feel some mild discomfort or muscle soreness for a few days until your body readjusts and heals itself.
+The old adage “no pain no gain” is not relevant to every bodywork session.
+If there is some pain, you should feel better at the end of the session and the treatments will become more comfortable as your condition improves.
+After bodywork, you may feel some mild discomfort or muscle soreness for a few days until your body readjusts and heals itself.

-What do I wear for a Thai massage session?
+What do I wear for a Thai session?

 Where comfortable loose fitting clothing or something you feel comfortable being stretched in.
 Wear long comfortable pants and a long sleeve t-shirt if you are prone to being cold.